Abdul-Rahman-9040/chat-ai-using-bard-api/README.md

 ## Contributing
 Contributions are welcome!
 Please follow these steps to contribute:
 - Fork the repository
-- Create a new branch (git checkout -b feature/your-feature)
+- Create a new branch
-- Commit your changes (git commit -m 'Add some feature')
+- Commit your changes
-- Push to the branch (git push origin feature/your-feature)
+- Push to the branch
 - Open a Pull Request

 ## License